 The vast Parc de Boulogne Edmond de Rothschild is situated between the Bois de Boulogne and the River Seine in the commune of Boulogne-Billancourt.
-Not very well known by tourists, this wooded area not far from Paris also provides to its visitors plenty of spaces to rest.
+Not very well known by tourists, this wooded area not far from Paris also provides its visitors plenty of space to rest.

 Parc de Boulogne Edmond de Rothschild

-The domain was acquired by James de Rothschild, a young banker, in 1817 who decided on the construction of a Louis XIV-style chateau in 1856.
+The domain was acquired by James de Rothschild, a young banker, in 1817 who decided to construct a Louis XIV-style chateau in 1856.
 Many famous people and celebrities of the time were invited to sumptuous receptions at the chateau: Chopin, Clemenceau… In 1886 his son Edmond inherited the domain.
 The vast park included:

 - an English garden created in 1860

-- a formal garden which disappear upon the construction of the A. Paré hospital
+- a formal garden which disappears upon the construction of the A. Paré hospital

 - a Japanese garden created between 1900 and 1930.